apache/causeway-site/content/more-advanced-topics/Fixture-Scripts.md

         ...
     }

-and so on.
 For example:

-and
 <pre>
     executionContext.setParameter("dateOfBirth", clockService.now().minus(new Years(18)));
 </pre>

 This provides a useful mechanism for sharing data between fixture scripts that call child fixture scripts.
 And on that topic...

-## Scenario scripts and action scripts
+## Input and output properties

-We find it's helpful to distinguish:

-* scenario fixture scripts - coarse-grained, to accomplish a particular business goal (or set up a bunch of related data)
-* action fixture scripts - fine-grained, perform a single action on a domain object or service

-Scenario scripts can be called from the UI, making it easy to demonstrate new features, or for manual exploratory testing.
-These scenario scripts then call action scripts, with the action scripts as the atomic building blocks that do the actual work.

-We also recommend that fixture scripts define (as simple JavaBean properties) both `input` parameters and also `output` parameters.
+We also recommend that fixture scripts define both inputs and outputs, as simple JavaBean properties.
-Input parameters/properties are used to adjust the behaviour of the fixture script, while the output properties provide the means for the fixture script to make the object(s) created/modified available to a calling integration test.
+Input properties are used to adjust the behaviour of the fixture script, while the output properties provide the means for the fixture script to make the object(s) created/modified available to a calling integration test.

 So that they can be "just be executed" from the UI, scenario scripts should have defaults for all inputs.
 A lot of